 Our New Head of School

-Prior to The Siena School, Clay served as Director of Admissions and a math and history teacher at The Field School in Washington, D.C. for 23 years.
+Prior to The Siena School, Clay was at The Field School in Washington D.C. for 23 years, serving as the Director of Admissions and a math and history teacher.
 In addition to his distinguished educational career, he has served on the Board of Trustees of The Sheridan School in Washington, D.C.; as a Chair of the D.C.
 Alumni Schools Committee for Yale University; as Director of the Woodside Kids Chorale; and as President of the Yale Glee Club Board.

 - Hear from our Head of School